 Last, let me state the obvious.
 I have no idea how old you are.
 I also don’t know when you plan to retire.
 So I’ll use some assumptions and estimates to calculate the amounts needed.

-For the purpose of this post I’m assuming a retirement age of 65.
+For the purpose of this post, I’m assuming a retirement age of 65.
 I’m also calculating investment needs based on the ages 20, 25, 30, 35, 40, 45, 50, and 55 years old.
 Additionally, I’m going to assume a 9% average annual return on the money.
-That’s less than total average annualized returns of the S&P 500.
+That’s less than the total average annualized returns of the S&P 500.
 (What is the S&P 500 Index?)
 Depending on how you invest, and market cycles, your returns could be higher or lower.
 We need a number though to run calculations and this number seems quite reasonable based on historical returns.

 The TRUTH About Stock Market Returns